310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 Eh, wha—?
 What is it, umm… Daikichi-kun, I think?
 Please don’t rub against me…
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru grin %}
 Ahaha\~ Daikichi’s also saying thank you\~♪
 {% endbubble %}

 {% bubble Midori awkward %}
 No, no… There’s not really anything to thank me for…

-Well, whatever… I did something really embarrassing, but… it would’ve been awful if he was taken away and euthanized…
+Well, whatever… It’s really embarrassing that I went through that misunderstanding, but… it would’ve been awful if he was taken away and euthanized…
 {% endbubble %}

 {% bubble Midori smilesoft2 %}
-In the end, the number one important thing is that nothing bad happened… No, actually… *Peace* is what’s number one…♪[^2]
+In the end, the number one important thing is that nothing bad happened… No, actually… *Peace* is what’s number one…♪[^3]
 {% endbubble %}

 <div class="navigation2">